 The result, using the formation factor of 9.05, is a porosity of .332 or 33.2%.
-This value with the Miami Oolite Miami, which range 20-40% with a majority over 30% Robinson 1967).
+This value is consistent with porosity estimates in the Miami Oolite near Miami, which range from 20-40% with a majority over 30% (Robinson 1967).
 It also falls within the total porosity range determined by Coniglio and Harrison (1983), which was for both formations on Big Pine Key.

 The salinity results within the Key Largo Limestone formation are subject to interpretation since the formation factor was only determined for the Miami Oolite.
 The two formations have similar porosities (~30%) but the pore structure is different.
 Coniglio and Harrison observed that the older units of Key Largo Limestone had a higher degree of cementation and much better developed secondary porosity than the Miami Oolite.
 Kwader (1986) observed a range in the cementation factor, 1.3 – 2.3, for Tertiary carbonate aquifers of the Coastal Plain in the southeastern USA.
 The low end (1.3-1.4) represented unconsolidated or poorly consolidated sediments and the high end represented well-cemented rock formations.
 Verwer et al. (2011) found that larger pore spaces with simple pore structures had higher cementation factors than smaller pores with more complex pore structures.
 This would suggest that the Key Largo Limestone may have a larger cementation factor and, assuming the porosity is the same, the formation factor would be higher.

 Compared to studies from other regions, the values obtained here are not unreasonable.
 Using cores for formation factors is best for formations with small-scale porosity.
 Verwer et al. (2011) conducted their analysis on a set of 71 carbonate cores from different areas around the world.
-They found formation factors from 101 – 103.
-The cores with larger porosities had smaller formation factors, around 10, which is close to the one derived in this study.
+They found formation factors ranging from 101 – 103.
+The cores with larger porosities (~ 30%) had smaller formation factors, around 10, which is close to the one derived in this study.
 For larger scale porosity, the best option is to determine it in the field.
 Swarzenski et al. (2006) determined the formation factor through a similar method as this study with an electrode array in the field and known pore water salinities.
 They found a range of formation factors from 8 to 14, with a mean of 9.4 +/- 1.2.
 The lower values corresponded with sand and higher values with sandstone.
 While this is a different type of rock, the formation factor from this study appears to be within an appropriate range.